Snookball or football billiards, Everything about this new game

 Set up

-In the game of 9, the balls numbered 1 to 9 are arranged in a diamond very similar to the game of 8: ball 1 is placed at the top of the diamond, and ball 9 in the center, leaving everything else randomly placed around it. of the 9 ball.
+In the game of 9, the balls numbered 1 through 9 are arranged in a diamond shape very similar to the game of 8: the 1 ball is placed at the top of the diamond, and the 9 ball in the center, leaving everything else randomly placed around the 9 ball.

 How it is played

-The game of 9 is won by pocketing the 9 ball in several turns each time.
-However, to do this, the player must always touch the lowest ball with the cue ball.
-Unlike the game of 8, the balls do not need to be pocketed in any numerical order!
-A player continues to play as long as each strike pockets a ball and no foul has been committed, or wins by pocketing the 9 ball.
+The 9-ball game is won by pocketing the 9-ball in multiple rounds of play each time.
+However, to do so, the player must always hit the lowest ball with the cue ball.
+Unlike the 8-ball game, the balls do not need to be pocketed in any numerical order!
+A player continues to play as long as each shot pockets a ball and no fouls have been committed, or wins by pocketing the 9-ball.

-- When the following fouls are committed, the opponent can play twice if he does not commit an infraction during the first attempt:
+- When the following fouls are committed, the opponent may play twice if he does not commit an infraction during the first attempt:

-- If the white ball is pocketed, the opponent can place it anywhere in the next round.
+- If the white ball is pocketed, the opponent can place it anywhere on the next turn.

-- Balls pocketed during a fault are not put back on the table.
+- Balls pocketed during a default are not returned to the table.

 Discover JUGGLEPRO

 © 2021 JugglePro.
-Reproduction prohibited without the authorization of the author
+Reproduction prohibited without the author's permission